Showing 1 - 1 OF 1

 In addition to financial assistance NMCRS also provides many valuable services.
 These services include baby budget classes for new and expectant parents, a visiting nurse program, a layette program as well as a thrift shop at Pearl Harbor.

 Volunteers are the backbone of NMCRS.
-Volunteers are receptionists, caseworkers, thrift shop workers, clerical and computer personnel.
-NMCRS is also fortunate in Hawaii to have a number of senior citizens from all over Oahu who sew, knit and crochet items for their baby layette program.
+Volunteers are receptionists, caseworkers, thrift shop workers and clerical and computer personnel.
+NMCRS in Hawaii is also fortunate to have a number of senior citizens from all over Oahu who sew, knit and crochet items for the baby layette program.

 Hours of operation are from 8 a.m. to 4 p.m., Monday through Friday.
 The office is located in Building 1514 at the Makalapa Gate on Joint Base Pearl Harbor Hickam, Naval Base Pearl Harbor.
 Contact the office at 808-473-0282.
 For emergencies occurring after hours, contact the American Red Cross at 877-272-7337 and request NMCRS assistance.

 The Salvation Army is located at 2950 Manoa Road in Honolulu, HI 96822 and can be reached by calling 808-988-2136.
 The division covers the Hawaiian Islands and the following Pacific Islands: Guam, Republic of the Marshall Islands, and the Federated States of Micronesia.
 E-Mail: email@example.com

-If you experience an emergency while en route to your new duty station you can contact any chapter of the American Red Cross for assistance to notify your family and/or your destination command.
-If your emergency requires financial assistance contact the nearest Red Cross, Navy-Marine Corps Relief Society, Army Emergency Relief, or Air Force Aid Society.
+If you experience an emergency while en route to your new duty station, you can contact any chapter of the American Red Cross for assistance to notify your family and/or your destination command.
+If your emergency requires financial assistance, contact the nearest American Red Cross, Navy-Marine Corps Relief Society, Army Emergency Relief or Air Force Aid Society.
 You may also contact your nearest Military and Family Support Center for information and referral services.
-There are many people within the military community to help and support you in a time of need, so do not hesitate to ask.
-During transit, you may contact your nearest military installation for help.
+During transit, you may also contact the nearest military installation for help.
+There are many people within the military community available to help and support you in a time of need, so do not hesitate to ask.

 The Aloha United Way